 - The utilization of physical link in case of TDM is more efficient than in FDM.
 The reason behind this is that the FDM system divides the link in multiple channels which does not make use of full channel capacity.

 TDM and FDM, both are the techniques used for multiplexing.
 FDM uses analog signals, and TDM uses Analog and digital both types of signals.
-However, TDM is much more efficient technique than FDM.
+However, the efficiency of TDM is much greater than FDM.